arduino-paso-bajo-exponencial

 Where An is the filtered value, An-1 is the previous filtered value, M is the sampled value of the signal to be filtered, and alpha is a factor between 0 and 1.

 The advantages in terms of simplicity and computational efficiency are evident.
-The calculation requires a single simple instruction.
+The calculation requires only a single simple instruction.
 In terms of memory requirements, we only need to store the previous filtered value.
 This represents a great computational advantage over other filters that require storing N values and performing calculations on all of them.

-If we could build an ideal low pass filter, to obtain the high pass filter we only have to subtract the signal after the low pass filter from the original signal.
+If we could build an ideal low-pass filter, to obtain the high-pass filter we only have to subtract the signal after the low-pass filter from the original signal.

 Influence of the Alpha Factor